Frequently Asked Questions – CNC Intelligence

 Crypto Forensics Explained

 Cryptocurrency tracking is the process of tracing digital asset movements through the blockchain.
-It’s crucial in uncovering fraud, laundering, and identity masking techniques used in scams.
+It’s crucial in uncovering fraud, money laundering, and identity masking techniques used in scams.

 Yes.
 Bitcoin’s public ledger makes it highly traceable.
 We use advanced tools and analysis to follow the flow of BTC between addresses and exchanges.